MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nc-storport-hw_buildio.md

 ### Examples

-To define an **HwStorBuildIo** callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
+To define a **HwStorBuildIo** callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
 Windows provides a set of callback function types for drivers.
 Declaring a function using the callback function types helps [Code Analysis for Drivers](/windows-hardware/drivers/devtest/code-analysis-for-drivers), [Static Driver Verifier](/windows-hardware/drivers/devtest/static-driver-verifier) (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.

  For example, to define a **HwStorBuildIo** callback routine that is named *MyHwBuildIo*, use the **HW_BUILDIO** type as shown in this code example: